ACG Health & Center for Integrative Medicine

 The Chestnut Hill College Psychological Services Clinic is located in an office building on Bethlehem Pike in Flourtown, PA, just outside of Philadelphia.
 The building has ample parking, is wheelchair accessible, and is located near a stop on a public transit bus route.
 The clinic has a reception desk and a small waiting area.
 The reception desk is generally staffed by graduate assistants, who are students in the Psy.D. program that earn tuition remission by committing to work for a specified number of hours in a given semester.
 The front desk area has a computer, a combination printer/copier/fax machine, telephone, and locked file cabinets that contain client records and office supplies.
 Chestnut Hill College’s Information Technology staff installed the computer system and provides ongoing tech support.

 The clinic’s largest room serves several purposes.
 It is used for psychological testing, for family therapy sessions, and for clinic team meetings and presentations.
-It is outfitted with a one-way mirror for direct observation of clinical activities and is newly equipped with video-recording capabilities.
+It is outfitted with a one-way mirror for direct observation of clinical activities and is also equipped with video-recording capabilities.
 Videotaping can also be done in most of the other offices.
 There are several smaller rooms used for storage of psychological testing materials and office supplies and available to students for test scoring and report-writing.
-The clinic also has a small, but growing, a reference library of books relevant to clinical practice.
-Additionally, an amble number of psychological tests and assessment materials are available for cognitive, academic, neuropsychological, and personality assessment materials are available for cognitive, academic, neuropsychological, and personality assessment (for example, Wechsler scales, ADOS-2, MMPI-2, Rorschach).
-Finally, there is a small kitchenette, with a microwave, coffeemaker, and tea rejuvenation station.
+The clinic also has a small reference library of books relevant to clinical practice.
+Additionally, an ample number of psychological tests and assessment materials are available for cognitive, academic, neuropsychological, and personality assessment (for example, Wechsler scales, ADOS-2, MMPI-2/3, Rorschach).
+Finally, there is a small kitchenette, with a microwave, coffee maker, and water cooler.

 Growth Opportunity Center